 A great secret

 “Receive that Word from which the Universe springeth!… How many are there who know the meaning of that Word?” asked Kabir.
-Soham is a great secret–the secret of enlightenment.
+Soham is the great secret–the secret of enlightenment.

 Once a man was taught a mantra by a yogi.
 “You must keep this mantra absolutely secret, for it is known to only a very few,” the yogi told him.
 But the next day in the morning as the man walked through the town he noticed that a great many people were repeating that mantra aloud, especially as they did their morning ablutions.
 Indignantly he went to the yogi, told what he had observed, and demanded to know why he had claimed the mantra was a secret known only to a few.
 The yogi said nothing in explanation, but brought a shining green object from his pocket and handed it to the man with the instruction that he should show it to the people he met in the town and ask them how much they would buy it for–but he was not to actually sell it to them.
 “When you do this, I will explain about the mantra,” he promised.

 The first person he met was a woman who sold vegetables; she offered some eggplants for it, wanting it for her baby to play with.
 He showed it to some merchants in small shops who offered him small amounts of money for it as a curiosity.
 A wealthy merchant said that it was an excellent imitation emerald and offered him a goodly sum, for he wanted it to make jewelry for his wife.
 A banker examined it, declared it to be a genuine emerald, and offered him a great deal of money for it.
 Amazed by this, the man took it to a jeweler who told him that it was the largest and most perfect emerald he had ever seen.
 “No one in this land, not even the king, has enough money to purchase this emerald,” he concluded.